 - Annual reviews

 - Newly appointed teacher probationary periods

-- HoD/Subject Leader evaluation of teaching and learning within their teams (informal)
+- HoD/HoF evaluation of teaching and learning within their teams (informal)

 - Early Careers Teacher (ECT) training

 - As part of an ISI inspection

 - The school's peer observation schedule

-- Learning walks (short informal drop-ins by SLT and HoDs/Subject Co-ordinators)
+- Learning walks (short informal drop-ins by SLT and HoDs/HoFs/HoS)

 - Coaching pairs

-In their role, HoDs/Subject Leaders act as representatives of the Senior Leadership and have a right to 'drop in' to lessons in their department, to inform their monitoring of the quality of learning.
-These 'drop-ins' will not produce a grade or formal feedback, but should be used to ensure the Head of Department/Subject Leader is familiar with the practice of those in the department.
+In their role, HoDs/HoFs act as representatives of the Senior Leadership and have a right to 'drop in' to lessons in their department, to inform their monitoring of the quality of learning.
+These 'drop-ins' should be used to ensure the Head of Department/Head of Faculty is familiar with the practice of those in the department.
 Informal observations help to identify elements of excellent practice to share across the department or recognise where support may be needed.